 Is driving in Reunion Island scary?
 We drove around the island for five days and didn't have any issues.
 Roads on Reunion Island are paved and well maintained.
 The windy roads that take you up into the mountains, however, have a storm drain on one side, so it took a couple days to feel comfortable with the deep gutter.

-10 Awesome Things to do on Reunion Island
+Top Things to do in Reunion Island

 1. Drive the Route du Volcan